 12. Your Bones May Be Weaker

-Men with low T may be more prone to broken bones.
+Men with low T may be more prone to broken bones and osteoporosis.

 “Bone metabolism is complex and related to two main cell types,” says Calvert.
 There are osteoblasts, which build the bone, and osteoclasts that break it down.
 Testosterone stimulates osteoblasts to deposit bone, so if your T levels are low, you may make less bone.

 What’s more, estrogen (which remember is a byproduct of T in men), stops osteoclast activity.
-If your T is low, your estrogen levels will also be low, and you’ll have more bone breakdown.
+If your T is low, your estrogen levels will also be low, and you’ll have decreased bone density.

 13. You’re Anemic

 Another way low T can make you feel tired and weak is by causing anemia, a condition in which you lack enough healthy red blood cells to carry adequate oxygen to your organs and tissues.
 Testosterone stimulates red blood cell production in bone marrow, says Calvert.